Tranivic/discord-B10-bot/README.md

 You can test the bot on a Discord server to experience its functionality and integration with the OpenAI API.

-> ⚠️ Note: This description does not include actual code, as the goal of this project is to train Discord bot development skills.
+>  Note: You also can invite the deployed bot to your discord server [here](https://discord.com/api/oauth2/authorize?client_id=1068150893536616458&permissions=2048&scope=applications.commands%20bot)

 ## Contact 💬